Welcome to Hockeywood: NHL All-Stars converge for LA party

 The NHL is arriving just in time for a gorgeous weekend of beach weather and a welcome respite from the heavy rainstorms that have hit the California coast in recent weeks.

-The Fan Fair is already underway down Figueroa Street at the downtown convention center, welcoming tens of thousands who want to pose with the Stanley Cup, gather alumni autographs or take slap shots while learning about hockey's lengthy history in Southern California.
+The Fan Fair is already underway down Figueroa Street at the convention center, welcoming tens of thousands who want to pose with the Stanley Cup, gather alumni autographs or take slap shots while learning about hockey's lengthy history in Southern California.
 The Kings, who joined the NHL in the original Second Six expansion, were chosen to host the weekend as part of their 50th anniversary celebrations.

 Don't expect major hockey news out of this party, however.
 Many fans and players hoped for a swift resolution to the NHL's quadrennial decision on whether to shut down during the Olympics, but Bettman has indicated that a decision on Pyeongchang is unlikely to be made during the Board of Governors meeting this weekend in LA.